Ayush22092002/Ayush-Aditya-FNF-Training/Recap/Description.md

-This folder conatins Student Program using Class Library,Console App and and .Net Frameworks.
+This folder conatins Student Program using Class Library,Console App and and .Net Framework.